mareRong/cse15l-lab-reports/Lab1.md

   [user@sahara ~]$ cd
   [user@sahara ~]$
 }
-The directory stayed at home and did not change because no arguments (path to directory) are being inputted to change the directory.
+The working directory stayed at home and did not change because no arguments (path to directory) are being inputted to change the directory.
 ```
 **With a path to a directory**
 ```